Pagure/pagure/doc/configuration.rst

 CHECK_SESSION_IP
 ~~~~~~~~~~~~~~~~

-This configuration key allows to configure whether to check the user's IP
+This configuration key allows one to configure whether to check the user's IP
 address when retrieving its session.
 This makes things more secure but
 under certain setup it might not work (for example if there are proxies
 in front of the application).